Dangerous driving and Article 5 of the Road Traffic Act (WVW)

 • Check whether the police followed the correct procedures.

-• Plead for acquittal or a lower penalty.
+• Argue for acquittal or a reduced sentence.

-In case of acquittal, the costs of legal assistance are fully reimbursed.
+In the event of an acquittal, the costs of legal assistance are fully reimbursed.

-At Arslan Lawyers, we have extensive experience with traffic law and cases around dangerous driving.
-We always investigate whether prosecution is justified and together with you, we will determine the best defense strategy.
+At Arslan Lawyers we have extensive experience with traffic criminal law and cases involving dangerous driving behavior.
+We always examine whether prosecution is justified and, together with you, determine the best defense strategy.

 Are you unsure whether you need legal assistance?
 Feel free to contact us.
-Especially when you run the risk of your driver’s license being taken away or you want to plead for acquittal, expert legal assistance is essential.
+Especially when you risk having your driver’s license confiscated or you wish to seek an acquittal, expert legal assistance is indispensable.

 Share this message